kapsner/docker_images/README.md

 ## Contributions

-Big thanks to the [inspiration of this fork](https://github.com/kapsner)!
+Big thanks to the inspiration of this fork: <https://github.com/kapsner>!